chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-liberty-profile-plugin.markdown

 - plugin
 ---

-The XL Deploy Websphere Liberty profile server (WLP) plugin adds capability for managing deployments and resources on Liberty profile server.
+The XL Deploy WebSphere Liberty profile server (WLP) plugin adds capability for managing deployments and resources on Liberty profile server.
 It works out of the box for deploying/upgrading/undeploying application artifacts, features, and resources like datasources, libraries and filesets.

 The plugin is implemented using XL Deploy rules and Jython scripts, so you can easily extend it to support more deployment options and management of new artifacts and resources.

 For information about Liberty profile requirements and the configuration items (CIs) that the plugin supports, refer to the [Liberty Profile Plugin Reference](/xl-deploy/latest/wlpPluginManual.html).